 4.2.1 Use of Hydrogen in Oxychlorination.
 Oxychlorination process feed purity can contribute to by-product formation, although the problem usually is only with the low levels of acetylene which are normally present in HCl from the EDC cracking process.
-Acetylene fed to the oxychlorination reactor could be converted to highly chlorinated C2 products, and chlorinated C2 products can give rise to chlorinated aromatics via cyclotrimerization.^{11,16} Selective hydrogenation of this acetylene to ethylene and ethane in a reactor prior to the oxychlorination reaction is widely used as a preventive measure (See Figure 2)
+Any acetylene fed to the oxychlorination reactor will be converted to highly chlorinated C_2 products, and chlorinated C_2 products can give rise to chlorinated aromatics via cyclotrimerization.^{11,16} Selective hydrogenation of this acetylene to ethylene and ethane in a reactor prior to the oxychlorination reaction is widely used as a preventive measure (See Figure 2)